 In the small areas of surviving dune grassland survive look out for pyramidal orchid, Portland spurge, restharrow and wild pansy.

 The old gravel workings have developed their own communities with striking plants such as viper's bugloss, henbane and alkanet.

 In the saltmarsh in Lighthouse Bay you can find specialists such as as thrift, glasswort and sea purslane.

 South Walney forms the southern tip of a shingle island lying at the end of the Furness Peninsula.

 During the medieval period it was farmed by the monks of Furness Abbey, whilst during the 19th and 20th centuries salt, sand and gravel were extracted leaving large lagoons and some industrial remains.

 South Walney has been leased from Holker Estates since 1963.

-From Barrow in Furness follow signs for Walney Island.
-Cross Jubilee Bridge onto the Island and follow brown signs left at traffic lights, follow this road for about 1km/0.6 miles then turn left down Carr Lane.
-Continue on this road past Biggar Village.
-The reserve is 1km beyond the South End Caravan Site.
-By bicycle: The reserve is 5km/ 3 miles from National Route 72 Walney to Wear.
+From Barrow-in-Furness follow signs for Walney Island.
+Cross Jubilee Bridge onto the Island and follow brown signs left at traffic lights.
+Follow this road for about 1km/0.6 miles then turn left down Carr Lane.
+Pass Biggar Village and follow the road to the South End Caravan site.
+Follow the road for a further kilometre until the reserve is reached.

 By public transport: